syhussaini/TamperMonkey_scripts/Zendesk Time Tracking with 10 minutes buzzing timer/README.md

 ## License

-This project is licensed under the [MIT License](https://github.com/your-username/Zendesk-Ticket-Time-Tracking/blob/main/LICENSE).
+This project is licensed under the GNU General Public License v3.0

 ## Feedback and Support